coniferprod/KSynthLib/README.md

 This project creates a .NET library as a NuGet package that can be installed in .NET application projects.

-The library is written in C# 8.0 and targets .NET Core 3.1.
+The library is written in C# 9.0 and targets .NET 6.

 ## Installation from NuGet